RayTugah/odoo_padel_reservation_management/README.md

 ## Installation on Odoo.sh

-1. Copy the `camping_padel_reservation` folder into the Odoo.sh repository.
+1. Copy the `odoo_padel_reservation_management` folder into the Odoo.sh repository.
 2. Commit and push the changes.
 3. Wait for the Odoo.sh build to complete.
 4. Enable developer mode in Odoo.
 5. Go to Apps.
 6. Update the app list.
-7. Search for `Camping Padel Reservation`.
+7. Search for `Odoo Padel Reservation Management`.
 8. Install or update the module.

 ## Recommended Initial Configuration